-Charter Spectrum is a telecom company with very wide availability across the U.S., currently an option for customers in 41 states.
-Outside of their internet and phone services they also offer TV packages, boasting several packages with a large variety of HD content as well as convenient contract and bundling options.
-While these benefits make their TV service appealing, as we dig in more we see some notable drawbacks that make Charter Spectrum more of a mixed bag as a television provider.
+Charter Spectrum is a telecom company with very wide availability across the U.S., currently an option for customers across 41 states.
+Outside of their internet and phone services they also provide TV, boasting several packages with a large variety of HD content as well as convenient contract and bundling options.
+While these benefits make their TV service appealing, there are some drawbacks that make Charter Spectrum a mixed bag as a television provider.

 Spectrum’s options on channels and packages hold up well, especially when it comes to the promotions they offer and your options for bundling several of their services together, like TV along with phone and internet in their Triply Play Select plan.
-Their TV packages begin with a good amount of channel options including premium movie networks, however package availability may vary based on location.
+Their TV packages begin with a good amount of channel options including premium movie networks, although package availability may vary based on location.

 Spectrum offers a very affordable basic option in their TV Choice package, but the available channels and DVR usage with that are very limited.
 Their packages increase incrementally from there, with their Select, Silver and Gold options increasing the channels available to over 125, over 175 and over 200, respectively.

 The higher tier packages include some great premium movie channels, although you can get those channels separately as well as with the Premium Pack (most cost between $5.99 and $15.00 per month for each channel).
 However channel availability is dependent upon your location, so your own content options may decrease or even increase from the numbers listed above based on your address.

-Information is scarce and underwhelming on Spectrum’s DVR.
+There isn’t a lot of Information available on Spectrum’s DVR.
 The TV Choice plan gives you a very limited cloud DVR solution, and other packages include a unit either from Motorola or Cisco/Scientific Atlantic.
 The available ~21 hours of HD content that can be recorded (with only 2 simultaneous recordings) pale in comparison to other TV providers such as DISH, whose Hopper 3 lets you record around 500 hours of HD programming with up to 16 shows at once.

 The DVR will cost you $12.99 per month, and the receiver needed for every TV will cost $6.99 each.
 Again, the cost and value compared to rival TV providers does not hold up in Spectrum’s favor here.